MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

     The `.env` file is read as part of the create-react-app framework.
 This file is where you can store the client ID for local development.

-1. Copy your Application (client) ID into the second value.
+1. Copy your Application (client) ID into the value.

 ## 5. Add login and logoff buttons